iota-pico/pow-nodejs/README.md

 ## POW JavaScript

-The library contains the Ccurl proof of work algorithm in plain JavaScript.
+The library contains the Curl proof of work algorithm in plain NodeJS.

 ## Platform Abstraction Layers (PALs)